A detailed guide to help you plan an amazing Scotland road trip – including a map, 8 day itinerary, a free travel planner and a ton of helpful tips!

 SCOTLAND ROAD TRIP DAY 4:

 314 km | 5 hours, 25 minutes

 Day 2 of our roadtrip we woke up in Sligachan on the Isle of Skye.
 We stayed at Sligachan Bunkhouse which was right up our alley: Nothing fancy, you get a room with clean beds and shared bathrooms.
 But that was literally all we needed.
-The hostel has common areas which makes it social for those who are into making new friends while traveling.
-There is a kitchen on site that’s great for cooking, but make sure you bring groceries.
+The hostel has common areas which makes it social for those who would like to make new friends, and there is a kitchen on site as well.

-The bunkhouse is located next to cozy Sligachan Hotel, which has both a restaurant and bar, so we went there to enjoy a Scottish breakfast before heading out.
-Since I was in the mood for greens, I actually ordered the vegetarian breakfast with bacon on the side, which got some weird looks from the wait staff hahah.
-It was delicious, though!
-They get bonus points for having a good selection of gluten free, vegetarian and vegan options.
-Sligachan Old Bridge and various hiking routes are right outside the doorstep, and the ultimate whisky legend Talisker Distillery is only 8 miles from the hotel.
+The bunkhouse is located next to Sligachan Hotel, which has both a restaurant and bar, so we went there to enjoy a Scottish breakfast before heading out.
+The food was delicious, and they have a good selection og fluten free, vegetarian and vegan options.
+Sligachan Old Bridge and various hiking routes are right outside their doorstep, and the ultimate whisky legend Talisker Distillery is only 8 miles from the hotel.
 I would definitely stay here next time I’m in Sligachan.

-TIP: If you would like to stay in an area of Skye with more dining options and things to do, you should have a look in lovely Portree.
+TIP: If you would like to stay in an area of Skye with more dining options and things to do, you should consider Portree.
 Such a beautiful village!
 Broadford, as I mentioned previously, is also a great option.

 THE OLD MAN OF STORR